Aircraft Mechanic Schools in Iowa

 Basic Requirements

-While not rigid or established by law, employers and training programs for prospective aircraft mechanics in Iowa have the prerogative to set a few requirements before admission can be granted.
-Sometimes, for example, applicants are expected to have a high school diploma or GED before their admission requests can be favorably considered.
+While not rigid or established by law, employers and training programs for prospective aircraft mechanics in Iowa may set a few requirements before admission is granted.
+Sometimes, applicants are expected to have a high school diploma or a GED before their admission requests can be favorably considered.

 AMTS Graduation